The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part I: The Initial Prototype: NurtureBot v1

-The qualitative analysis of the feedback from the survey (See questions 1 and 2 in Figure \ref{survey}) was conducted using a thematic analysis approach \cite{braun2012thematic}.
+The qualitative analysis of the feedback from the daily surveys (See questions 1 and 2 in Figure \ref{survey}) was conducted using a thematic analysis approach \cite{braun2012thematic}.
 Our analysis focused on the instances that captured parent reactions to interacting with NurtureBot.
 The first author conducted the initial analysis using inductive, open coding, and regularly met with the second author to discuss emerging themes and explore alternative interpretations of participant responses.
 While participants did share positive feedback on several aspects of the chatbot, highlighting its usefulness and relevance, especially during early stages of parenthood, we do not explore the parents perspectives on the potential of LLM-based parental wellbeing support as this is reported in the literature \cite{ashraf2024systematic}, and to keep our focus on answering RQ1.
 Hence, we focused on analysing 131 of the 288 (45.48\%) pieces of feedback that highlighted negative interactions and suggestions for improvement.
 This led us to the identification of 28 unique pain points, which were further grouped into seven overarching themes, converged in three subsequent meetings.
-These themes highlighted the key problems participants faced while interacting with NurtureBot v1 as exemplified below.
-We provide only a high-level summary here to conserve the reader's focus for the ARC section, which forms the core of the HCI discussion.

-\subsection{Findings of initial trial: Parent reactions to Nurture Bot v1}
+\subsubsection{Findings of initial trial: Parent reactions to Nurture Bot v1}

-\textbf{Problem 1: Unable to Chat}: Participants expressed frustration with NurtureBot’s tendency to cut off their conversation.
-They were disappointed when the chatbot redirected them to external URLs rather than providing concise information within the chat itself.
-Even when information or exercises were provided within chat, NurtureBot did not engage further, making it difficult to continue the conversation, thereby rendering the participants unable to experience empathetic chatting, which was a key feature.
-They found this approach disruptive and felt it hindered the conversational flow.
-Participants noted: \begin{quote} "The only thing I would maybe find better is instead of providing links to articles, maybe include the information from the articles into the messages from NurtureBot.
-That way you haven't got to click off from NurtureBot and could spend longer speaking." \end{quote} \begin{quote} "Today I was trying to see if NurtureBot would focus more on chatting and less on giving infomration." \end{quote}

-\textbf{Problem 2: Patronising and Robotic Response Tone}: Participants reported that the NurtureBot’s responses felt patronising and robotic, often pretending to understand human emotions or pain.
-For example, a participant stated: \begin{quote} "What's the point of platitudes like `recovering from a c section can be painful' - what does an AI know??
-Why would it be helpful to hear that expressed?" \end{quote} Another participant commented: \begin{quote} "I think maybe make it slightly more warm and more human-like rather than `here’s your information.'" \end{quote}